Australian Office, Taipei: History

 Gough Whitlam to recognise the People's Republic of China.

 An unofficial organisation known as the Australia-Free China Society, established an office in 1974 to provide services for Australians visiting Taiwan, headed by Lu Chen-kai, Secretary-General of the Sino-Australian Cultural and Economic Association in Taipei.
 In Australia, Douglas Darby, a member of the NSW Legislative Assembly, President of the Australia-Free China Society, represented Taiwan in Australia.

+In 1981, The Australian Commerce and Industry Office under the Australian Chamber of Commerce was established in Taipei, which acted as an unofficial representative.
+The office adopted its present name in 2012.

+The Visa and Citizenship Office in Seoul, South Korea manages visa services for applicants in Taiwan.